#i hate the male side of the star wars fandom

 Impossible!!
 A Real Jedi would never do that!
 That’s why Jedi stans hate on the show and will pick on every small detail where they believe they find a flaw.
 The actual flaw is their headcanon that the Jedi can’t be the problem.
 Watching the saga, you see that they were very much a problem.
 But woe if you speak up; your will get your head ripped off.

 The Stranger, despite his black clothes and mask, is not a real villain: when you watch him fight you see that he defends himself, he never attacks first.
-Despite their Code, again we see Jedi draw their weapons first, attack from behind or ten against one.
+Despite their Code, again we see Jedi draw their weapons first, attack from behind or eight against one.
 He rightly points out to Osha that Yord had arrested her for a crime she did not commit and that both Jecki and Sol, whom she saw as her friends, would never commit fully to her.

-Another popular criticism is that The Stranger alias The Stranger allegedly has seduced Osha to the Dark Side with his male charms.
+Another popular criticism is that the Stranger allegedly has seduced Osha to the Dark Side with his male charms.
 But the Stranger is a mixed creature the way Osha is, neither good nor evil; he kills in defence or self-defence, and when he criticizes the ways of the Jedi he has a point.
 Osha is neither good nor evil herself, and I liked that they were starting on a new way together, all the more because I had been so disappointed that the sequels didn’t show us the much-needed and already announced Balance in the Force.
 When both Anakin and his grandson Ben came back to the Light side, it swallowed them whole, causing their death.

 The Acolyte is a metaphor for growing up.
 Osha learned two ways of using the Force - first with (mother) Aniseya, then with Sol (father figure).
 The Stranger understands her doubts because he’s been through the same.
 Osha understands him better after putting on his helmet.
 In the end, they join their lives to find a new way together and in the final scene, both turn their backs to the past.